WorkerFramework/worker-message-prioritization/worker-message-prioritization-rerouting/README.md

     does not have capacity for it.
 If false, a message will **always** be rerouted to a staging queue, irregardless of the target queue's capacity.

+* `CAF_WMP_KUBERNETES_NAMESPACES`
+    **Default**: None.
+A value must be provided for this environment variable.
+Must not be null and must not be empty.
+    **Description**: Used to specify the Kubernetes namespaces, comma separated, in which to search for a worker's labels.
+These labels contain information about each worker's target queue, such as its name and maximum length.